volodya-lombrozo/newsman/docs/do-you-trust-me.md

   - Enabled all integration tests and improved label handling [#189]
 ```

-It's hard to show you here, but the AI got confused and mixed up several pull requests across different repositories, losing some items from the report in the process.
+It did manage to combine parts of each PR into concise, readable sentences — exactly what we need.
-However, it did manage to combine parts of each PR into concise, readable sentences — exactly what we need.
+However, it's hard to show you here, but the AI got confused and mixed up several pull requests across different repositories, losing some items from the report in the process.

 So, for now, we can review the text in the report manually, add any missing points, and fix a few sentences to restore their meaning.
 Once that's done, we'll be ready to send the first version of our report.